johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

 ### Adding the case for logging out of Google in socialLogout()
 ### Trying things out

 ## RPC, Graceful Shutdown, and additional changes
+### Separating Web and API routes
+- SIDENOTE: This was already implemented...

 ## Testing
 ## Final changes to the Celeritas CLI application